-The main purpose of the SIGGRAPH 2004 project is to explore some of the latest research in computer graphics.
-To gain in-depth understanding, you'll have to read a preprint of a paper to be published in August at SIGGRAPH 2004, find other sources on the topic, and do some implementation as part of a group project.
+The main purpose of the SIGGRAPH 2005 project is to explore some of the latest research in computer graphics.
+To gain in-depth understanding, you'll have to read a paper published in SIGGRAPH 2005, find other sources on the topic, and do some implementation as part of a group project.